shadowbq/snorby_suite/INSTALL.barnyard2.md

 ## Barnyard2 Configuration

-* Barnyard2 will be dynamically configured in the future for flexible user, password, and hostname
+* Snorby_Suite's parallel Barnyard2 is dynamically configured for sensor hostnames use ENV['Suite_Sensors']

-* You can modify the `config hostname` to have multiple sensors insert data into snorby via the snorby_suite.
+* Traditionally you can modify the `config hostname` to have multiple sensors insert data into snorby.
+This setting is overridden on the commandline during the ProcFile Execution of snorby_suite.

-File: /home/johnsmith/.rvm/gems/ruby-1.9.3-p125@snorby_suite_env/gems/snorby_suite-0.0.1/etc/barnyard2.conf
+File: /home/johnsmith/.rvm/gems/ruby-1.9.3-p125@snorby_suite_env/gems/snorby_suite-*/etc/barnyard2.conf

 ```bash